Go back

 Final Thoughts (and We’d Love To Hear From You)

 Of course, ketamine is not a cure-all.
 It may, however, help some people get unstuck or accelerate their healing journey.
 And yes, like most of pharmacology, there are some risks associated with ketamine.
-For example, it should not be given to people with high blood pressure.
+For example, it should not be given to people with uncontrolled high blood pressure.
 On the other hand, ketamine may be an effective treatment for people with Alcohol (or other substance) Use Disorder which I admit sounds counterintuitive to a professional who’s been trying to help people avoid problematic substance use.21

 LMFTs should continuously yet cautiously explore and evaluate new treatment options.
 As one such promising example, now may be the time to look into Ketamine Assisted Psychotherapy or KAP for your patients.
 If you or your patients have experience with ketamine or KAP, we would love to hear from you.